SAF Training Division Instructor Courses

 - Must speak, write and understand English

-- Must be able to legally possess firearms under both Federal and State laws.
+- Must be able to legally possess and handle firearms under both Federal and State laws.

 - Although not required, we highly recommend Professional Liability Insurance with minimum of 1,000,000 coverage.(See Insurance Page).